ajcr/100-pandas-puzzles/README.md

 ### DataFrames: harder problems

 These are problems that might require a bit of thinking outside the box.
-All are solvable using pandas/NumPy methods.
+All are solvable using pandas/NumPy methods and avoiding explicit `for` loops..

 Difficulty: *hard*